Column01/AI-Function-Agent/README.md

-# AI Function Agent
+# AI Function Agent (WIP!)

-A simple script using Qwen-Agent to access a locally running model for function/tool calling.
+A simple script using Qwen-Agent to for LLM inference based python function calling

+- Chat with your own local or remote AI assistant that can run python code implicitly
+- Build an AI mediated automation ecosystem tailored to your workload
+- Generate images using the included image generation tool and the [Lumina-Image-2.0](https://huggingface.co/Alpha-VLLM/Lumina-Image-2.0) model!

 ## Setup